WolfieLeader/npm/packages/cipher-kit/README.md

 ## Contributions 🤝

-Want to contribute or suggest a feature?
+Want to contribute or suggest a feature or improvement?

 - Open an issue or feature request
 - Submit a PR to improve the packages or add new ones